 The administrative home for the Arizona Early Childhood Workforce Registry has a team of seven dedicated early childhood professionals available to help you and your staff learn and utilize the Registry and the First Things First College Scholarship program.
-The team is available by phone, email, webinar, and even face-to-face meetings and trainings.
+Located at Arizona PBS, the team is available by phone, email, webinar, and even face-to-face meetings and trainings.
 Please feel free to contact your Regional Outreach Coordinator for any assistance you may need.

 Gordon Freeman Brown

-Areas Served: South Phoenix (South of Thomas Road), Maryvale, Ahwatukee, Tempe, Guadalupe, Chandler, Pinal County, Gila River Indian Community and Ak-Chin Indian Community
+Areas Served: Maricopa County; Mesa, Gilbert, Queen Creek, Maryvale, South Phoenix (s. of Thomas Rd.), Ahwatukee, Tempe, Guadalupe, Chandler, Pinal County, Gila River Indian Community, Ak-Chin Indian Community

-Areas Served: Scottsdale (West of the 101/Pima Road), Carefree, Cave Creek, Paradise Valley, North Phoenix (north of Thomas Road), Anthem, New River, Peoria, El Mirage, Glendale, Surprise, Wickenburg, Youngtown, Aguila, Morristown, Sun City, Sun City West, Waddell, Wittmann, Avondale, Buckeye, Gila Bend, Goodyear, Litchfield Park, Tolleson and Tonopah
+Areas Served: Maricopa County; Scottsdale, Carefree, Cave Creek, Fountain Hills, Salt River Pima-Maricopa Indian Community, Fort McDowell Yavapai Nation, Paradise Valley, North Phoenix (N. of Thomas Rd.), Anthem, New River, Peoria, El Mirage, Glendale, Surprise, Wickenburg, Youngtown, Aguila, Morristown, Sun City, Sun City West, Waddell, Wittmann, Avondale, Buckeye, Gila Bend, Goodyear, Litchfield Park, Tolleson and Tonopah

 Lisa has more than 30 years of experience in early child care business administration and advocacy.
 She received her bachelor’s degree in early childhood and business administration from Western Illinois University.
 During her tenure as an early child care director, Iowa State Director of First Children’s Finance, and global leader for the Early Childhood World Forum, she advocated for early child care professionals to improve quality of their programs and reach their program goals.
 She has served as an early child care consultant for pre-schools, Head Start and Pre-Kindergarten programs and was selected as a global leader, representing the United States at the World Forum for Early Child Care in Ireland, Italy, and Hawaii.
 She is very passionate and dedicated to supporting the needs of the early childhood workforce, who she believes are the gatekeepers to quality and who serve our children and families.

-Areas Served: Navajo and Apache Counties, Navajo Nation, White Mountain Apache Tribe
+Areas Served: Navajo County, Apache County, Navajo Nation, White Mountain Apache Tribe

-After graduating with a master’s degree in social work from the University of Maryland, with a concentration in public policy, program management, and community organizing and development, Mike worked as a crew supervisor and youth mentor and coordinator at the East Bay Conservation Corps in Oakland, Calif., and the California Conservation Corps’ Backcountry Trails Program.
-He also served in Peace Corps in Panama as a health educator in a rural Ngobe community, where he lived with a family and learned much about the rich culture and language of Panama’s largest indigenous group.
-Upon returning to the United States from Panama, Mike worked as a youth leader, teacher and a program officer for the Chesapeake Bay Trust, managing several grant programs and heading the organization’s diversity initiatives.
+After graduating with a master’s degree in social work from the University of Maryland with a concentration in program management and community organizing, Mike joined the Chesapeake Bay Trust as a program officer, managing grant programs and heading the organization’s diversity initiatives.
+Mike has also worked as a crew supervisor, youth mentor, and coordinator at the East Bay Conservation Corps in Oakland and the California Conservation Corps’ Backcountry Trails Program.
+He also served in the Peace Corps as a health educator in a rural Ngobe community, where he lived with a family and learned much about the rich culture and language of Panama’s largest indigenous group.
 He has served on the First Things First White Mountain Apache Regional Partnership Council and is co-founder and current board member of the White Mountain Youth Corps.
-Mike and his wife, Emily, two children and dog enjoy living, biking, hiking, and camping in the White Mountains.
+Mike and his wife, Emily, and two children (Leah & Michael) enjoy living, working, biking, hiking, and camping in the White Mountains.

 Veronica received her master’s degree in psychology from Grand Canyon University and is currently working toward a doctorate in general psychology with an emphasis in cognition and instruction.
 She’s worked with Easter Seals Blake Foundation in Safford, Ariz., where she worked in early intervention, Early Head Start and preschool administration.
 Throughout her career, she has gravitated toward working with or on behalf of children in Arizona.
 She is married and the stepmother to two daughters.